Physiological Role

 A platelet count below the optimal range may be associated with insufficient medullary production or increased peripheral consumption.
 Certain nutritional shortfalls, particularly in vitamin B12 or folates, can affect platelet production at the bone marrow level.

-A platelet count above the optimal range is frequently observed in response to inflammation, iron insufficiency or physiological stress.
+A platelet count above the optimal range is frequently observed in response to inflammation, physiological stress or a profound iron shortfall accompanied by low haemoglobin.
 This reactive thrombocytosis is generally transient and normalises once the triggering factor is corrected.

 Longitudinal tracking of platelet count reveals individual trends.
 A significant variation between two assessments may signal a shift in haematological balance and warrant particular attention to associated parameters.